Skip to main content

 Each component roughly maps to a container: from a single .toml config file, the node operator can specify which modules they want to run, and Commit-Boost takes care of spinning up the services and creating links between them.
 Commit-Boost ships with two core modules:

-• a PBS module which implements implements the BuilderAPI for MEV Boost
+• a PBS module which implements the BuilderAPI for MEV Boost

 • a signer module, which implements the Signer API and provides the interface for modules to request proposer commitments